browserengineering/book/book/styles.md

 ```

 Now `style` can call `computed_style` any time it reads a property
-value out of a stylesheet:
+value out of a style sheet:

 ``` {.python}
 def style(node, rules):